Cloud Governance: Don’t bring a knife to a gun fight

 As mentioned, everything your company does in a cloud environment is virtual.
 It is a virtual infrastructure built in someone else’s physical infrastructure (again, an infrastructure you are not getting access to).
 As a result, your tools and processes need to be virtual, not physical.

 Since this concept of this article started with a misunderstanding of Disaster Recovery testing, I’m going to start with the alternative to pulling the plug to test failover.
-It’s called Chaos Engineering and it’s practiced in a cloud environment by companies such as Netflix.
+It’s called Chaos Engineering and it’s practised in a cloud environment by companies such as Netflix.
 In a nutshell, you pull a virtual plug to test resiliency.
 Be warned though, chances are very high that your company culture has to change in order to properly embrace 24/7 Chaos Engineering like Netflix.

 The site www.principlesofchaos.org details some main principles of chaos engineering.
 The Netflix Simian Army blog discusses how Netflix uses chaos engineering to “pull the virtual plug” on server instances, even availability zones to test resiliency (located at: https://medium.com/netflix-techblog/the-netflix-simian-army-16e57fbab116).